per-gron/blackhole/README.markdown

 hygienic macros.
 Usage of the other forms of macros is strongly recommended.

+# Development

+If you want to contribute to Black Hole, either with small bugfix patches or bigger things, feel free to do so!
+For bigger things, it's good to keep in touch with me at per dot eckerdal at gmail dot com, to make sure that we're on the same page.

+I prefer getting patches through GitHub pull requests.

+To actually work on the Black Hole code base, I strongly recommend using the script `src/deventry.scm` instead of compiling the `bh` binary over and over again.
+That file has instructions on how to use it.

 # More information / Contact

 Please drop me a line at *per dot eckerdal at gmail dot com* or use